Skip to main content

 minute read

 People from all over the world travel to Canada to take in its beauty, geographical diversity, and culture.
-In 2019 alone, more than 22 million people travelled to Canada internationally, making it the 18th most popular tourist destination in the world.
-Historically, Canadian tourism has accounted for one in ten jobs, generated $104.9 billion in tourism expenditures, and contributed $43.5 billion in gross domestic product.
+In 2024, 19.9 million people travelled to Canada internationally.
+Canadian tourism accounted for 2.1 million jobs and generated $91.9 billion in tourism revenue.

 In other words, tourism is big business — and if your company is near a tourist destination, you may want to capitalize on it.
-Thankfully, Chase’s merchant services can make your life easier, offering simple and reliable solutions for your business, empowering you to accept payments in-store, online, over the phone and more.
+Thankfully, Chase’s merchant services can make your life easier, offering simple and reliable solutions for your business to accept payments in-store, online, over the phone, and more.

 Canadian tourism by the numbers